 Earlier in the day, I stopped at the Pennsylvania Welcome Center on I-90.
-Holding back tears, I told the information specialist I was heading to the Flight 93 National Memorial in Shanksville.
+Choking back tears, I told the information specialist I was heading to the Flight 93 National Memorial in Shanksville.
 She handed me a driving guide with different scenic routes and sites around the final resting place of the 33 passengers and seven crew who perished on September 11, 2001.
-This included stops at a handful of covered bridges.
+This included stops at several covered bridges.

 Because my dog Radcliff was with me, my visit was relatively brief.
 Dogs are restricted from most areas.
 Radcliff waited in the air conditioned car for about 15 minutes.
 Meanwhile, I checked out some of the memorial, including the pathway outside the visitor center which represents the flight path.